PeterKawa/esp_motion_mmwave/README.md

 - 3D Printed box: https://www.thingiverse.com/thing:5631878

 ### Step 1
+Install the ESPhome add-on;
-Copy the code from uart_read_line_sensor_ld2410v3.h into a new file in the esphome directory, using for example Studio Code server
+Then copy the code from uart_read_line_sensor_ld2410v3.h into a new file in the /config/esphome directory, using for example Studio Code server

 ### Step 2
 ### Pin outs